codestudio71/Spoticious/README.md

 **Render / Export** — Apply your EQ and export the result.
 AAC (up to 320 kbps) or WAV 24-bit, via MediaCodec.
-No FFmpegKit — smaller APK, no headaches for FOSS stores.
+No FFmpegKit — smaller APK, fine for FOSS stores.

 **dBFS Meter** *(coming soon)* — Real-time digital output level meter.
 Shows the actual signal level hitting your DAC.